Skip to main content

 Custom operations

-By default, parseJsonLogic handles the standard JsonLogic operations that correspond to one of the default operators in React Query Builder.
-To handle custom operations, use the jsonLogicOperations option.
+By default, parseJsonLogic handles standard JsonLogic operations that correspond to default React Query Builder operators.
+Use the jsonLogicOperations option to handle custom operations.

 note

-Including any of the standard JsonLogic operations as keys in the jsonLogicOperations object will override the default parseJsonLogic behavior for those operations.
+Including standard JsonLogic operations as keys in jsonLogicOperations overrides the default parseJsonLogic behavior for those operations.

-The example below uses a custom "regex" operation to produce a rule with the "contains" operator, the value being the source of the regular expression in the JsonLogic rule.
+This example uses a custom "regex" operation to produce a rule with the "contains" operator, using the regular expression's source property as the value.

 parseJsonLogic(